 The Evolut R System from Medtronic is approved for patients with severe aortic stenosis who are at high or extreme risk for surgery.
 It is the first and only recapturable and repositionable device available in the U.S. The CoreValve heart valve is made from pig heart tissue.
 It is designed to work like your own heart valve.

 The SAPIEN 3 Transcatheter heart valve is a balloon-expandable heart valve that will replace your diseased aortic valve.
 It is made of a metal frame, three tissue leaflets (made from cow heart tissue) with a fabric skirt.
 This valve can be implanted in both intermediate and high-risk patients.

 These devices are usually inserted through an artery in the leg and then guided through the arteries into the heart.
 TAVR can also be performed through an artery in the arm or directly through the aorta.
 The device then expands and takes over the original valve’s function to allow oxygen-rich blood to flow efficiently out of the heart.

 Structural Heart Program

 The Structural Heart Program at Manatee Memorial Hospital is dedicated to patients with aortic stenosis and stroke and bleeding risks associated with atrial fibrillation.
-The clinic is part of our Heart and Vascular Center and is located across the street from the hospital at 300 Riverside Drive East, Suite 1350.
+The program is part of our Heart and Vascular Center and the Valve Institute and is located at the hospital.
 Patients will receive a personalized evaluation from a team of healthcare professionals.